Where does the obligation to hold mandatory gas stocks come from?

 - Moreover, the Customer does not have to reserve any transmission capacities to ensure that the obligated stocks can be delivered within 40 days throughout the entire storage period, which would be necessary if the stocks were stored abroad.

-The service is a comprehensive solution – the Customer may choose to authorise PGNiG to fulfil most of its disclosure requirements, laid down in the Act on Stocks, towards the Minister of Energy, President of the Energy Regulatory Office, Storage System Operator (SSO) and Transmission System Operator (TSO).
+The service is a comprehensive solution – the Customer may choose to authorise PGNiG to fulfil most of its disclosure requirements, laid down in the Act on Stocks, towards the Minister of Energy, President of URE, Gas Storage Poland (Storage System Operator) and OGP Gaz-System (Transmission System Operator).

-What is the term of a ticketing service contract?
+What is the duration of the ticketing contract?

 Are there any minimum/maximum gas volumes to be stored under the ticketing service?